StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/openshift_install.md

 ### Automatically install the Cluster Agent for OpenShift

 StackState has built-in support for OpenShift by means of the [OpenShift StackPack](../../../stackpacks/integrations/openshift.md).
 To get started quickly, the StackState installation can automate installation of this StackPack and the required Agent for the cluster that StackState itself will be installed on.
-This is not required and can always be done later from the StackPacks page of the StackState UI for StackState's cluster or any other OpenShift cluster.
+This isn't required and can always be done later from the StackPacks page of the StackState UI for StackState's cluster or any other OpenShift cluster.

 The only required information is a name for the OpenShift cluster that will distinguish it from the other OpenShift clusters monitored by StackState.
 A good choice usually is the same name that is used in the kube context configuration.
 This will then automatically install the StackPack and install a Daemonset for the agent and a deployment for the so-called cluster agent.
 For the full details, read the [OpenShift StackPack](../../../stackpacks/integrations/openshift.md) page.

 To automate this installation, the below values file can be added to the `helm install` command.
 The agent chart needs to add specific OpenShift `SecurityContextConfiguration` objects to the OpenShift installation.

-If you're installing as an administrator on the OpenShift cluster, it is possible to automatically create this.
+If you're installing as an administrator on the OpenShift cluster, it's possible to automatically create this.
 You can configure this using the following configuration option in the values file:

 | Pod\(s\) | Config key | Description |
 | :--- | :--- | :--- |